minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 ```
 jupyter notebook
 ```
-- Then open mccabe_thiele.ipynb and run the code.
+- Then open Heat_exchanger_GUI.ipynb and run the code.
-- When the Tkinter GUI pops up input your values.
+- When the Tkinter GUI pops up input your values and choose the configuration.
-- Click "update plot" to see the McCabe-Thiele constrcution with the number of stages.
+- Click "update plot" to see the temperature profile with the pipe schematic.

 ---

 # Future Improvements
-- Multi-component distillation
+- Efficiency metrics
-- Energy balances (reboiler + condenser duties)
+- Embedding NTU effectiveness
-- Overall and Murphree efficiencies
+- Shell and Tube configuration
-- Sub-cooled or superheated feed
+- Transient (unsteady state) behaviour

 Developed by **Minanga Jayasekera**